 Once on the Phantom's Overview page, you'll notice the section "What you give..." that you can click to enlarge and read all of the options.

 The Phantom scrapes this data from each profile and informs the Phantom how to personalize that profile's message.
 A common example is #firstName#.
 If you use that placeholder tag in your message, the Phantom will use the first name it scrapes from the page within the message that profile receives.

 Create a custom tag

 If you would like to use a custom tag, you can create a column in your input spreadsheet with a heading in row 1 and customizable words or phrases in rows corresponding to the correct profiles.
 You should then use the column heading between #s in your message.

-If the same column name is found in both your input and output spreadsheet (the data that the Phantom scrapes), the input spreadsheet will take priority.
+If the same column name is found in both your input and output spreadsheet (the data that the Phantom scrapes), the input spreadsheet will take priority over the output.

 Don't forget that placeholder tags are cAsE sEnSiTiVe!

 This means the Phantom takes into account whether each letter is capitalized or not.
 If your input spreadsheet has an upper case "C" for "City" as the column header, you must indicate that in the placeholder tag.
 If you use a lower case "c" instead, the Phantom will not use the placeholder tag.